harleysmodernlife/VERN/PROJECT_OVERVIEW.md

 - **Message Bus:**
   - Agents communicate via a unified bus (e.g., Python events, ZeroMQ, or similar)
 - **Extensible Plugin System:**
-  - Agents, clusters, and tools can be added or swapped modularly
+  Agents, clusters, and tools can be added or swapped modularly

+- **MCP Tool API:**
+  VERN exposes a modular [MCP server](src/mvp/mcp_server.py) for tool discovery and invocation via the MCP CLI and Inspector.
+  See the "MCP Server Integration" section in README.md for usage and extension.

 ## System Flow